 Surely many of Trump’s supporters will say that it is impossible for his words to have been the priming factor for Sayoc’s rage.
 They will point to the Bernie Sanders supporter who nearly murdered Steve Scalise and attempted to kill others at a Congressional baseball game last year.
 But there is a clear difference between the rhetoric used by Bernie Sanders and Donald Trump.
 Bernie has never called on his supporters to rough up protestors.
 Bernie has never called his political opponents “evil.”
 And Bernie has never referred to the press as the “enemy of the people,” a refrain Trump repeated on Monday morning even after one of his supporters had sent three pipe bombs to CNN.

 Anti-semitic attacks increased by 57% in 2017, the same year where neo-Nazis and white supremacists descended on a Virginia town chanting, “Jews will not replace us.”
-A white supremacist at the rally murdered a counter-protestor named Heather Heyer.
-The President famously addressed the surrounding controversy and said there were “some very fine people” amongst the Neo-Nazis marching.
+A white supremacist at the rally murdered a counter-protester named Heather Heyer.
+The president famously addressed the surrounding controversy and said there were “some very fine people” amongst the neo-Nazis marching.

 It is not a mystery as to why Sayoc targeted Trump’s political opponents, nor is it a mystery as to why anti-Semitic attacks are continuing to rise in the U.S. It is because they feel that they have been given license to do what they want by the President of the United States, who has shown no sign of learning the hard lessons of what his rhetoric can encourage.
 Sayoc is almost surely not the last Trump supporter who will attempt to inflict violence, and it’s not only because Trump is a moral cretin who revels in the fact that some of his supporters are the vilest in the country.
 It’s because he is (almost criminally) enabled by a conservative media apparatus, and also because he is never held accountable by a single Republican in Congress.